polkadot-js/docs/docs/substrate/constants.md

 ### candidacyBond: `BalanceOf`
 - **interface**: `api.consts.elections.candidacyBond`
+- **summary**:   How much should be locked up in order to submit one's candidacy.

 ### desiredMembers: `u32`
 - **interface**: `api.consts.elections.desiredMembers`
+- **summary**:   Number of members to elect.

 ### desiredRunnersUp: `u32`
 - **interface**: `api.consts.elections.desiredRunnersUp`
+- **summary**:   Number of runners_up to keep.

 ### palletId: `LockIdentifier`
 - **interface**: `api.consts.elections.palletId`
+- **summary**:   Identifier for the elections-phragmen pallet's lock

 ### termDuration: `BlockNumber`
 - **interface**: `api.consts.elections.termDuration`
+- **summary**:   How long each seat is kept.
+This defines the next block number at which an election round will happen.
+If set to zero, no elections are ever triggered and the module will be in passive mode.

 ### votingBondBase: `BalanceOf`
 - **interface**: `api.consts.elections.votingBondBase`
+- **summary**:   Base deposit associated with voting.

+  This should be sensibly high to economically ensure the pallet cannot be attacked by creating a gigantic number of votes.

 ### votingBondFactor: `BalanceOf`
 - **interface**: `api.consts.elections.votingBondFactor`
+- **summary**:   The amount of bond that need to be locked for each vote (32 bytes).

 ___